OlapejuP/cssprofileprac/README.md

 # cssprofileprac
-Welcome to the coding school
+Welcome to the coding summer school